bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 Adding more widgets is as simple as filtering and aggregating the metrics as one wishes to.

-## The application is not working as expected - ALERT ME!!
+## Something is wrong - ALERT ME!!

 To set up alerting in GCP Stackdriver, you'll need a notification channel.
 This can be manually set up in Stackdriver, but Terraform can handle this as well.